traefik/traefik/docs/content/routing/entrypoints.md

 #### `http3`

 `http3` enables HTTP3 protocol on the entryPoint.
-You can only enable HTTP3 on a TCP entrypoint.
+You can only enable HTTP3 on a TCP entrypoint, as the connection upgrade to HTTP/3 requires some specific headers Those will automatically be added, for requests getting served trough an entrypoint which has HTTP/3 enabled.
-Enabling HTTP3 will automatically add the correct headers for the connection upgrade to HTTP3.

 ??? info "HTTP3 uses UDP+TLS"